 - Examine the merchandise appropriateness for shipment

 - Stamp Form C-29 and witness the sealing of the container

-For exports to the UE under the EPA, the customs agent will also stamp form EUR1 in order to attest the origin of the merchandise being shipped.
+For exports to the EU under the EPA, the customs agent will also stamp form EUR1 in order to attest the origin of the merchandise being shipped.